origindesign/docs/docs/drupal.md

 ## 3. Using Drush to manage Config Manager and Cache Rebuild

-- Drush can be access normally after sshing into the php container:
+- Drush can be accessed normally after sshing into the php container:
 ```
 docker-compose exec php sh
 cd var/www/html/web